xdy/xdy-pf2e-workbench/README.md

         * Set number of minutes till the next time the dialog is shown.

 * Quality of Life section
-    * Option to add a creature builder button to npc character sheets, enabling building from scratch using the suggested values from the GMG (This feature has been taken over from the delisted https://github.com/Djphoenix719/FVTT-PF2EToolbox#creature-builder module.
-Thanks DJ!)
-        * **NOTE: This feature is currently broken due to a change in the system.**
     * Option to add an npc scaler feature when right clicking on an npc (This feature has been taken over from the delisted https://github.com/Djphoenix719/FVTT-PF2EToolbox#npc-scaler module.
 Thanks DJ!
 At some point Avery will have the time to add it to the system, until then I'll maintain it.)